Modern Tales: Success and impact

 Manley's stated goal when he launched Modern Tales was for subscription revenue alone to provide a living wage for artists within five years, and the services did do solid business.
 Due to Modern Tales' revenue-sharing model, the most viewed webcomics like Garrity's Narbonic generated the most income and, in the best years, Garrity could have lived solely off her Modern Tales earnings had she lived somewhere less expensive than the San Francisco Bay Area.
 Six months after the site's launch, Donna Barr was "impressed" that she was regularly making US$100 per month from Modern Tales.
 Other Modern Tales artists made comparatively little; in 2005, Hernandez described her income from Modern Tales as "gas money", and Dave Roman said he typically made less than US$100 per year on the website.
 Before his comic was canceled, cartoonist Jason Shiga was able to make US$70 per strip when he was published in a weekly Bay Area newspaper, but he only made US$4 per strip on Modern Tales in 2003.
 Some artists on Manley's other sites, such as Kochalka with his American Elf, were able to make more money than the most profitable artists on the original Modern Tales site.

 Manley said in July 2003 that Modern Tales was attracting between 10,000 and 15,000 individual visitors daily, and that 3,500 people had signed up for a subscription.
 In an interview with Alameda Times-Star, Manley said "We're not Disney, obviously, but we have proven that people will pay for Web comics."
 Throughout 2005 and 2006, Modern Tales had around 2,100 subscribers, which was the most of Manley's four subscription services.
 The entire Modern Tales family grossed around US$100,000 per year, though this had to be split among nearly 100 cartoonists as well as the Web hosting company.
 Modern Tales was cited by Comic Book Resources as one of the first workable and profitable subscription models for webcomics.
 The viability of Modern Tales inspired Marvel Comics and DC Comics to develop their own digital comic websites.

-The Sunday Times criticized the website in 2006 for its unintuitive homepage and slow page loading.
+The Sunday Times of Britain criticized the website in 2006 for its unintuitive homepage and slow page loading.